khanna7/BARS/transmission_model/testing-ideas.md

 ## Calibration Output parameters
    (this should perhaps be the last step)
-  * HIV Prevalence: At conclusion of burnin should be approximately equal to the empirically known prevalence
+  * HIV Prevalence: At conclusion of burnin should be approximately equal to the empirically known prevalence  (can be done now)
-  * HIV includence: At conclusion of burnin, annual incidence should be approximately equal to empirically known incidence.
+  * HIV incidence: At conclusion of burnin, annual incidence should be approximately equal to empirically known incidence (can be done now).
   Both prevalence and annual incidence over time should be plotted.

 ## Sexual Network parameters